phil-macrocheira/GMLoader-UFO50/README.md

 Intended to be used as an alternative to DeltaPatcher for mod installation.
 Allows users to install mods to and from any version of UFO 50.

 ### How To Install Mods
-Modders should provide a zip folder called `mods.zip`.
+1) Modders should provide a zip folder called `mods.zip`.
 Unzip that and drag the resulting `mods` folder into the GMLoader folder where a mods folder already exists.
 For the time being, do not install multiple mods at a time unless they are tested to be compatible with each other.

+2) Place the `data.win` from the UFO 50 install folder into the GMLoader folder

+3) Once ready to install, just run GMLoader.exe and copy the `data.win` back to the UFO 50 install folder

 ### How To Distribute Mods
 For now, follow the [GMLoader guide for pizza tower](https://github.com/Senjay-id/GMLoader/wiki/Pizza-Tower-Guide).